This project describes the extension we are adding to our existing home.

 The bathroom will have its own slave processor to monitor and control most of the smart home features and will be part of my Home Control System.
 This includes intelligently controlled, dimmable lighting in the ceiling, inside the wall niches and under the cabinets.

-The extension extends my our daughter's bedroom significantly and adds a new 'master ensuite' which will have:
+The extension extends my our daughter's bedroom significantly and adds a new walk-in wardrobe and an ensuite bathroom which will have:

 The master ensuite will have its own slave processor to monitor and control most of the smart home features and will be part of my Home Control System.
 This includes intelligently controlled, dimmable lighting in the ceiling, inside the wall niches and under the cabinets.